Kay Ivey: Entry into politics

-In 1979, Ivey was appointed by then-Governor Fob James to serve in the state cabinet.
-She later served as the reading clerk of the Alabama House of Representatives between 1980 and 1982 and served as Assistant Director of the Alabama Development Office between 1982 and 1985.
+In 1979, Alabama Governor Fob James appointed Ivey to the state cabinet.
+She served as the reading clerk of the Alabama House of Representatives from 1980 to 1982 and as assistant director of the Alabama Development Office from 1982 to 1985.

-In 1982, Ivey ran for State Auditor as a Democrat but lost the primary by Jan Cook.
-Ivey was Director of Government Affairs and Communications for the Alabama Commission on Higher Education from 1985 to 1998.
+In 1982, Ivey ran for state auditor as a Democrat but lost the primary by Jan Cook.
+Ivey was director of government affairs and communications for the Alabama Commission on Higher Education from 1985 to 1998.